 Encourage the high-schooler in your life to enter FIRE’s Free Speech Essay Contest!

 Open through Dec.
 31, this contest offers high school juniors and seniors the opportunity both to articulate support for free speech while having the chance to earn up to $10,000 in scholarship award money.
-If you qualify, or if you know someone who does, please direct them to thefire.org/first-amendment-educational-resources/essay-contest for all the details on entering.
+If you qualify, or if you know someone who does, please direct them to thefire.org/resources/high-school-network/essay-contest for all the details on entering.

 Speaking up for free speech — on a stomach full of pumpkin pie — is a great way to pause and reflect on all the reasons that Americans have to give thanks.